 South Texas Programs

 Though there are fewer options in southern Texas, a couple of quality pre-medical programs are available.
 At Texas A&M University Corpus Christi, students are paired with an academic adviser who can create a program that prepares them for their specific career goals, such as occupational therapy or chiropractic care.
 Students are encouraged to meet with their adviser once a semester to create a program of study that does more than meet the minimum requirements for medical school admissions.
 Like many other schools, the pre-med program is one that focuses on advising, rather than on a list of requirements for a major.
-At The University of Texas, Pan American in Edinburg, the pre-medical program is part of a partnership with Baylor College of Medicine, or BMC, in Houston.
+At the University of Texas Rio Grande Valley, the pre-medical program is part of a partnership with Baylor College of Medicine, or BCM.
 Students who are accepted into the program receive conditional acceptance to BCM.
 Students must have exceptional grades and test scores to be admitted, and then they must major in either biology or chemistry.
 The program includes all the prerequisites for BCM.
-Students must maintain minimum grades and receive at least a 28 on the MCAT to gain full acceptance into BCM.
+Students must maintain minimum grades and a strong MCAT score to gain full acceptance into BCM.

 Eastern Texas Programs